astronomer/docs/astro/add-user.md

 ---
-sidebar_label: 'Add a user'
+sidebar_label: 'Add and remove users'
-title: 'Add a user to Astro'
+title: 'Add and remove Astro users'
 id: add-user
-description: Add a user to a either a Workspace or an Organization on Astro.
+description: Add or remove users in the Cloud UI.
 ---

-This guide provides steps for adding a user to an Astro Workspace.
 As a Workspace Admin or Organization Owner, you can add new team members to Astro and grant them user roles with permissions for specific actions across your Organization.
+Workspace Admins can remove users from a Workspace, but Organization Owners need to contact [Astronomer support](https://support.astronomer.io) to remove users from an Organization.

 ## Prerequisites